 |Raw materials||Debts (short and long term)|

 After dividing the total current assets by total current liabilities you’re left with a ratio.
 This working capital formula represents company liquidity and the net working capital position of the business.
-A positive number indicates that the company has sufficient capital to meet its operating requirements and make short term investments.
+A positive working capital number indicates that the company has sufficient capital to meet its operating requirements and make short term investments.
 A negative figure indicates that they have a shortfall.

 Anything under 1 means that the business needs to take action to improve the situation.
 They may need to borrow additional funds.
-Negative working capital could prevent them from investing in growth initiatives or meeting the current liabilities.
+Negative working capital could prevent them from investing in growth initiatives or meeting their current liabilities.

 Managing your Working Capital

 It’s a balancing act between holding too much and too little short-term capital.
 Working capital will always have a cost attached and therefore should be minimised without impacting the growth of a business.
 The objective of working capital management is to achieve the right balance of cash flow through the business.
 Efficient management of working capital includes:

 |Maintaining an appropriate level of cash or financing facilities, i.e. managing liquidity||Maximising accounts payable terms|